sean-njela/argocd-demo/docs/argocd/production.md

 Then we open a PR to change the targetRevision from main to a specific tag and also update the `values.yaml` file of the prod environment.
 This will trigger a new build and push to production.
 Then we open a PR to unfreeze the environment.

+The qa and dev argo cd apps will get ignore annotations added to them.
+This will prevent any updates to the apps until the freeze is unfrozen.

 ```yaml
 # ArgoCD Application with frozen Git tag
 source: